-The college will provide written notification to and will change a survivor's or respondent's academic, living, transportation, or workplace situation after an alleged offense if the survivor requests such assistance and if such changes are reasonably available.
+The College will provide written notification to and will change a survivor's or respondent's academic, living, transportation, or workplace situation after an alleged offense if the survivor requests such assistance and if such changes are reasonably available.

-Requests for these changes are coordinated through the Title IX Coordinator and the Office of Justice, Equity, and Antiracism for students, or through the Title IX Coordinator and the Human Resources office for workplace situations.
+Requests for these changes are coordinated through the Title IX Coordinator and the Student Success and Engagement office for students, or through the Title IX Coordinator and the Human Resources office for workplace situations.

-The college will maintain as confidential any accommodations or protective measures provided to a survivor, to the extent that maintaining such confidentiality would not impair the ability of the institution to provide the accommodations or protective measures and as consistent with the college's policies.
+The College will maintain as confidential any accommodations or protective measures provided to a survivor, to the extent that maintaining such confidentiality would not impair the ability of the institution to provide the accommodations or protective measures and as consistent with the College's policies.